proximax-storage/xpx-chain-devportal-docs/docs/protocol/node.md

 From these interactions, the node assigns a weight between 500 and 10000 to every peer reached.

 The probability of selecting a remote node depends linearly on its weight.
 Every four rounds of node selections, the criteria changes to prevent [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
-The node selects a peer with high importance instead.

 ## RocksDB